ericbg27/MutRose-Instructions/README.md

 ## 4. World Knowledge
 The only accepted type for the world knowledge is an XML file.
 In this file we have our records of pre-defined types and their attributes.
 This knowledge is used to initialize the world state, which is used throughout the decomposition process

+## How To Execute

+### Linux
+Using the linux-based binary MRSDecomposer file, one must simply run the following command in a Linux terminal in order to generate the decomposition of the mission:

+> ./MRSDecomposer [PATH_TO_HDDL_FILE] [PATH_TO_GOAL_MODEL_FILE] [PATH_TO_CONFIGURATION_FILE]

+### Windows
+Using the Windows executable MRSDecomposer file (.exe), one must simply run the following command in the command prompt:

+> MRSDecomposer.exe PATH_TO_HDDL_FILE] [PATH_TO_GOAL_MODEL_FILE] [PATH_TO_CONFIGURATION_FILE]

+### Additional options
+In both versions there are two optional command-line options that can be used:

+ - -v: This will generate a verbose output which shows intermeadiate results.
+This output is most suitable for debugging when adding a new feature
+ - -p: This will generate a pretty-printed output of the valid mission decompositions.
+This output is most suitable for checking the obtained results of the decomposition when simply using the binary to decompose some mission

 ## Instruction Video
 You can find an example-based explanation video [here](https://youtu.be/rXl_m7FJgOo).